 Timetomarket: The PaaS services follow the iterative and incremental development methodologies that ensure that the application is in the market as per the time frame given.
-For example, the PaaS services are the best option for application to be in the market as soon as possible, then the PaaS services are the best option for the development.
+For example, the PaaS services are the best option for application development that uses a giled evelopment methodologies.
+If the software vendor wants their application to be in the market as soon as possible, then the PaaS services are the best option for the development.

 PaaS is used widelyto accelerate the application development process to ensure the time to market.
 Most of the start-up companies and ISVs started migrating to the PaaS services.
-Even though it is used widely, there are some situations where PaaS may not be the best option:
+Even though it is used widely, there are some situations where PaaS maynot be best option: